Presentation

 - Develop and encourage the adoption of new policies and protocols for the governance of water management systems.

-2. Agrarian systems
+2. Agricultural systems

 3. Agri-food value chain

-- Innovate in Mediterranean food products based on the heritage of the Mediterranean diet, strengthening the link between nutrition, physical activity and health;
+- Innovate in Mediterranean food products based on the heritage of the Mediterranean diet, strengthening the link between nutrition, physical activity, and health;